Looking back at the Seahawks’ 2013 Super Bowl season: Week 6 vs. Titans

 Lynch fumbled early in the fourth quarter at the Tennessee 2-yard line, and Tennessee linebacker Zach Brown appeared momentarily as if he was going to get a scoop-and-score long TD run with the score tied at 10.

-But Brown couldn’t control it cleanly, and Wilson dived quickly on it to recover it for Seattle back at the 11.
-Moments later, Seahawks got a field goal that put them ahead for good.
+Brown couldn’t control it cleanly, and Wilson dived quickly on the ball to recover it for Seattle back at the 11.
+Moments later, they got a field goal that put them ahead for good.

 “I got the big hop and went and got it,” said Wilson, then just two years removed from his minor league baseball career.
 “That’s what they teach you in baseball.”